labgem/microscope-user-doc/docs/content/compgenomics/amrfinder.rst

 How to access to the Antibiotic Resistance predictions?
 --------------------------------

-AMRFinderPlus predictions are accessible via the Resistome page of the Comparative Genomics section in the main navigation menu.
+AMRFinderPlus predictions can be accessed via the Resistome page, located in the Comparative Genomics section of the main navigation menu.
 Results can also be queried through the “Search by Keywords” page under “Resistome results” in the Search/Export section.

 How to read AMRFinderPlus results?
 --------------------------------